moderna/ma-image-resize-tool/README.md

         "buildTags" : "all"
     };

-    var configLocal = {
+    // configLocal is optional (you may want to use Null instead) var configLocal = {
         // "basePath" : "ENTER YOUR ABSOLUTE BASE PATH HERE (it´s optional)", "buildTags": "all"